 When to get the tire inspected

-At Payless Tire, we help drivers track down low pressure, slow leaks, and TPMS sensor issues with straight answers and careful service.
+At Payless Tire we help drivers track down low pressure, slow leaks, and TPMS sensor problems with straight answers and careful service.
 Stop by 406 Virginia St, Tappahannock, VA, explore our services page, or use our contact page if your TPMS light is on.
+Call (804) 443-4063.